• Skip to primary navigation

 • If the noodles stick after you drain them, rinse them a little cold water and drain again.

-This easy salmon stir fry is a entire meal in one so I don't tend to cook anything else to go along side it.
-If I were to serve anything it would be a side of simple stir fried greens like bok choy, kale or broccoli spears with a splash of soy sauce and sesame oil or a squeeze of fresh lemon.
+If I were to serve anything it would be a side of simple stir fried greens like bok choy, or Broccoli Spears.
 Or try my Easy Buttered Kale.

 This is a dish best eaten freshly made as noodles tend to overcook when reheated and become sticky.